OpenLocalizationOrg/hyperV/virtualization/hyperv_on_windows/windows_welcome1.md

 Hyper-V lets you run more than one 32-bit or 64-bit x86 operating system at the same time on the same computer.
 Instead of running directly on the computer’s hardware, the operating systems run inside of a virtual machine (VM).

 hello
-Hyper-V in Windows is sometimes referred to as Client Hyper-V. Test
+Hyper-V in Windows is sometimes referred to as Client Hyper-V. Test test

 **Important:** You must license the software running on each of the guest virtual machines according to their operating system requirements.